TweakMunich/metricsinyourface/README.md

 #### System domain
 System domain provides administrative/monitoring/test functions.
 Current ID supported are ID = 1 and ID = 2.

-System ID = 1 returns the number of clients known System ID = 2 returns the number of active clients in the last 60 seconds Trying to with GET access to an ID different from the known one returns an error code 404 (not found) System domain with ID = 1 and 2 can only be queried, a POST on with prefix = 'system' returns 403 (forbidden)
+System ID = 1 returns the number of clients known

+System ID = 2 returns the number of active clients in the last 60 seconds

+Trying to GET access to an ID different from the known one returns an error code 404 (not found)

+System domain with ID = 1 and 2 can only be queried, a POST on with prefix = 'system' returns 403 (forbidden)